 One can see that the symptoms of MG are not specific to the condition.
-This can make the diagnosis of MG difficult, particularly in cases where the condition is mild, or when the doctor is not familiar enough with MG to suspect the condition.
+This can make the diagnosis of MG difficult, particularly in cases where the disease is mild or when the doctor is not familiar enough with MG to suspect the condition.

-There are many different types of disorders that can cause MG-like symptoms, so a complete history and general and neurological exam are important initial steps in diagnosing MG and ruling out other disorders.
+Many different disorders can cause MG-like symptoms, so a complete history and general and neurological exam are critical initial steps in diagnosing MG and ruling out other conditions.

-This can include a careful family history, medical history, and medication history; as disorders that can mimic MG can occur for many different reasons.
+This can include careful family history, medical history, and medication history, as disorders that can mimic MG can occur for many different reasons.

-Therefore, it is important that your doctor has access to your previous medical records and any previous tests, in particular, this includes scans and X-rays.
-This section does not address tests that may be necessary to investigate potential diagnoses other than MG.
+Therefore, it is essential that your doctor has access to your previous medical records and any previous tests, in particular, this includes scans and X-rays.
+This section does not address difficulties that may be necessary to investigate potential diagnoses other than MG.

-If there are doubts after the tests have been completed, a MG treatment trial often helps to clarify the problem, and the diagnosis also often becomes clearer in the long term.
+If there are doubts after the tests have been completed, an MG treatment trial often helps to clarify the problem, and the diagnosis becomes more apparent in the long term.

 Myasthenia is no longer considered a fatal disease.
-Most people, with the help of medications and / or surgery, lead almost normal lives.
+With the help of medications and surgery, most people lead almost everyday lives.

-However, there is no standard therapy for all myasthenia and there is still much to learn about MG: how it is diagnosed and how it is treated.
+However, there is no standard therapy for all myasthenia, and there is still much to learn about MG: how it is diagnosed and treated.